-The Clerk Treasurer takes hand-written notes of the proceedings of each Council meeting during the Council meeting.
+The Fiscal Officer takes hand-written notes of the proceedings of each Council meeting during the Council meeting.
 After each meeting, she types the minutes into a word processing document and presents them to Council at the next meeting to be approved.
-The minutes are signed by the President of Council and the Clerk Treasurer.
+The minutes are signed by the Mayor and the Fiscal Officer.